 The Company began exploring in Nicaragua in 2003.
-In addition to discovering a number of exploration projects with potential to host gold resources, specifically the Trebol, Pavon and San Jose (formerly called San Pedro) exploration properties, the Company's technical team also compiled an extensive regional exploration data base covering much of the Central American country (the "Regional Exploration Projects").
+In addition to discovering a number of exploration projects with potential to host gold resources, specifically the Trebol, Pavon and San Jose (formerly called San Pedro) exploration properties, the Company's technical team also compiled an extensive regional exploration data base covering much of the Central American country.